asetalias/asetalias.github.io/README.md

 - `https://help.github.com/articles/syncing-a-fork/`
 - Once you update the forked repo make sure you `rebase` the changes and then open the PR.
 - Ref: `http://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository`
+- Upload Screenshot(s) or provide a link to working demo of the website while making a PR.

 ## Instructions